 Unfortunately, we also sometimes exclude cats that we fear will not be with us for long because of ill health.
 Many a compassionate person’s heart goes out to these cats but we prefer not to be the bearer of sad news more often than need be.
 Rest assured, though, that we do all we can to make these cats comfortable and if one of them proves to have one of its nine lives left, we are the first to rejoice.
 Thanks to the Adoption at a Distance program, we can also give these more vulnerable and fragile creatures the best of care as long as they need it.

 Although we think certain cats will not find a home, we are glad to say that we are often proved wrong, miracles happen!
 Blind cats and disabled cats and lately even FIV positive cats often find a home!

 If you wish to adopt a cat at a distance you do not need to fill out a form, just get in touch by mail to inform us which cat you wish to adopt.
-You can either choose one from the website cats adoptable at a distance, ask for a specific cat you remember from your visit to the shelter or have us choose one for you.
+You can either choose one from the website, ask for a specific cat you remember from your visit to the shelter or have us choose one for you.

 An adoption at a distance makes a donation a bit more "personal" in the sense that we will keep in touch with you.
 Every time you make a donation, we acknowledge your donation and we give you the latest news on your cat but also TA news in general.